cqframework/cql-execution/OVERVIEW.md

 Current Status
 --------------

 The CQL execution framework is still evolving and is not yet complete.
-The patient API, code service API, and format of results may change as implementation matures.
-In addition, there may be CQL/ELM operators not yet implemented in the execution framework.
+See the [README](README.md) for additional information regarding current limitations.